-The goal of this document is to show the tasks and provide a baseline for writing your first application against a Hyperledger Fabric network.
+The goal of this document is to show the tasks and provide a baseline for writing your first application against a Hyperledger Fabric network (a.k.a.
+Fabric).

 At the most basic level, applications on a blockchain network are what enable users to query a ledger (asking for specific records it contains), or to update it (adding records to it).